wp-plugins/effect-maker/readme.txt

 = How do I get more effects in my Effect Maker library? =

-If you have the basic edition which is free, upgrade to the [pro edition](http://www.effectmaker.com/buyit.html) which has many more effects!
+If you have the basic edition which is the free, upgrade to the [pro edition](http://www.mandomartis.com/products.html) which has many more effects!

 = I have other questions! =